dawit-design/properties-market/README.md

 # realtors-inc
 ## Overview

-realtors-inc is a full CRUD web app build using React and Rails for property market.
+realtors-inc is a full CRUD web app built using React and Rails for property market.

 <br>